If you ever decide to travel to Pakistan, I promise you that you will have the adventure of your lifetime.

 Cultural behavior and facts when traveling in Pakistan

-13 – Urdu, which is like Hindi, is the official language – However, each region has its own (or several) local languages, so different from each other.
-English is widely spoken among educated people.
+Urdu, which is like Hindi, is the official language – However, each region has its own (or several) local languages, so different from each other.
+English is widely spoken among educated people, like in India.

 Useful books for traveling to Pakistan

-21 – Best travel guide – Pakistan Traveller – This is the most up-to-date and ultimate guidebook about Pakistan.
+Pakistan Traveller – This is the most up-to-date and ultimate guidebook about Pakistan.
 256 pages full of maps and endless travel tips.
 The author, Tim, is an Australian man who has visited Pakistan 10 times since 2006.
-The guide is available in different formats, including Full-color paperback, Budget Paperback, and ebook.
-A must-have!Click here to check prices on Amazon
+A must-have for anyone who visits Pakistan.

 Security and safety when you travel in Pakistan

-31 – Having a personal armed guard seems kind of cool but, to be honest, it’s not that much – The first time you get an armed guard you get kind of excited.
-WOW!
-I have a guard who carries an AK-47 for just myself!
+Having a personal armed guard seems kind of cool but, to be honest, it’s not that much – The first time you get an armed guard you get kind of excited.
 However, after half an hour, you might start hating him because he will put you under a lot of restrictions.

 For further information on safety, including which areas are the safest, read my post: Is Pakistan safe?